-Primavera 2025, the festival of rare plants!
+Primavera 2025, the rare plant festival!

-An annual rendezvous for botany enthusiasts
+An annual event for botany enthusiasts

-In 2022, Montpellier's Jardin des Plantes was awarded the "Remarkable Garden" label by the French Ministry of Culture, which distinguishes gardens and parks, whether public or private, of cultural, aesthetic, historical or botanical interest.
-In 2022, it also received a 3.4 million euro grant from the FDJ as part of Stéphane Bern's heritage mission (an initiative to safeguard numerous emblematic sites in France) to fully restore the Maison de l'Intendance.
+In 2022, Montpellier's Jardin des Plantes was awarded the "Jardin Remarquable" label by the Ministry of Culture, which recognizes gardens and parks, whether public or private, that are of cultural, aesthetic, historical, or botanical interest.
+In 2022, it also received €3.4 million in funding from the FDJ during Stéphane Bern's heritage mission (an initiative to preserve many iconic sites in France) in order to completely restore the Intendance house.

 Practical information: